ChristopherPHolder/app-speed/apps/audit-runner/README.md

 **Implementation:**

 Abstractions are not defined in the app they are implemented in a separate lib called cli interfaces.

+These abstractions define the building blocks of the cli and the apis it can call.

+The abstractions are then implemented in the lower level modules and are called and executed in the higher level modules.